bjoroen/react-flowfield/README.md

 ## Usage

-It works straight out the box, and will give you a white background with black particals as defualt.
+It works straight out the box, and will give you a white background with black particals as default.
 You can change the color of the particals and the background with props.

 The background component will fill the parent component, it uses a html canvas.
 To place elements ontop of the background, the elements needs to have Position set to absolute.